bamlab/react-native-image-resizer/README.md

 ImageResizer.createResizedImage(imageUri, newWidth, newHeight, compressFormat, quality).then((resizedImageUri) => {
   // resizeImageUri is the URI of the new image that can now be displayed, uploaded...
+}).catch((err) => {
+  // Oops, something went wrong.
+Check that the filename is correct and
+  // inspect err to get more details.
 });
 ```

+### Sample app

+A basic, sample app is available in [the `example` folder](https://github.com/bamlab/react-native-image-resizer/tree/master/example).
+It uses the module to resize a photo from the Camera Roll.

 ## API